GoesOnTangents/data_model_extraction/README.md

-# Global Data Model Extraction
+# Discovering a Global Data Model from Event Logs

 This is the complementary repository for Kim-Pascal Borchart's contributions to "Challenges in BPM Research", 2021.
+It shows a process of extracting a previously unknown data model from a set of related event logs.

 ## Usage